LukasMindlberger/omni/README.md

 - Share articles with communities, get feedback and start discussions
 - Discover the best, most recent and controversial papers in your field
 - Review papers and help the community decide what valid research looks like
-- Get rewarded for all your contributions, and build a more meaningful reputation
+- Watch your reputation reflect the quality and consistancy of your contributions

 ## Decentralised Technology